angelpauly/solyield-mobile-hackathon/README.md

 # SolYield - Field Inspection & Analytics Platform

  Level 1 - Solar Field Operations

 ## 🚀 Overview
 SolYield is a high-performance mobile application designed for solar plant technicians.
-It streamlines the inspection process by combining GPS verified check-ins, interactive site navigation, and dynamic PDF reporting with real-time performance analytics.
+It streamlines the inspection process by combining GPS-verified check-ins, interactive site navigation, and dynamic PDF reporting with real-time performance analytics.

-##  Features (Level 1 Requirements)
+## ✨ Features (Level 1 Requirements)

 ### 🗓️ 1.1 The Day's Agenda
 - Implemented a **"My Visits"** screen providing a unified view of the technician's daily schedule.